HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_extensibility/configure_dam_extensibility.md

             operation:
               metadata: {}
         ```
-DAM extensibility configurations can be seen in settings page:
+DAM extensibility configurations can be seen in settings page

 Follow these steps to view the DAM settings: